harshitverma209/flutter_in_app_pip/README.md

 * Replace your MaterialApp with PiPMaterialApp.

-* Optionally provide the pipHeight and pipWidth parameters.
-These correspond to the height and width of your pip widget.
+* Optionally provide the pip parameters.
+These correspond to various parameters such as height and width of your pip widget.

 ## Usage